-2. The experimental setup
+2 The experimental setup

-Recently, CODALEMA has been upgraded with the installation of CODALEMA 3, composed of 34 so-called butterfly antennas (Fig. 1) and surronding the existing short-dipole antenna array.
+Recently, CODALEMA has been upgraded with the installation of CODALEMA 3, composed of 34 so-called butterfly antennas (Fig. 1 right) and surronding the existing short-dipole antenna array.
 This initial array consists of 24 dipole antennas triggered by an ensemble of 13 particle detectors.
 In addition to confirm the shower detection through scintillators, the energy of the primary cosmic ray can be estimated by the latter.
-The autonomous detection stations of CODALEMA 3 feature some new technological developments.
-Compared to the previous version, butterfly antenna has been designed to be more sensitive at low frequencies, which will permit the detection of EAS at large distance from its core [6].
+The autonomous detection stations of CODALEMA 3 feature some news technological developments.
+Compared to the previous version, butterfly antenna has been designed to be more sensitive at low frequencies, which will

+1 SUBATECH, Université de Nantes/École des Mines de Nantes/IN2P3-CNRS, Nantes, France permit the detection of EAS at large distance from its core Charrier (2012).
 A particular attention has been put in the reduction of its gain in the AM and FM bands in order to avoid saturating signals.
 Antenna signals in dual polarization (EW and NS) feed a trigger board where analog triggering decision is made on a simple voltage threshold level in a 45-55MHz filtered band.
-The selected events are dated by a GPS with an uncertainty of about 5ns and signals are digitized by an ADC $(1GS/s \text{ over } 2560 \text{ points for } 2.56\mu \text{s record})$.
+The selected events are dated by a GPS with an uncertainty of about 5ns and signals are digitized by an ADC (1GS/s over 2560 points for $2.56\mu s$ record).
 A PC and a control boards are then responsible for collecting, saving data and communication with the outer world.
 On the site of Nançay, communication with the autonomous stations is opered through optical fiber and powered by a dedicated electrical network.
 However, these stations are well able to be supplied with solar panels and to use a wireless link for communication.
-The block diagram of a station is presented Fig. 2, showing the main functions of the station and the links between separated boards.
+The block diagram of a station is presented Fig. 1 left, showing the main functions of the station and links between separate boards.